Nicky de Neumann Riding high with Zippos |

 I’ve done a lot of fringe theatre, singing and cabaret.
 But I always seem to be called for more horse work.
 I played Annie Oakley for five years in a wild west show at Euro Disney.
 I also created my own all-girl stunt team and toured the country.

-she turns rescue horses into circus stars
+Nicky de Neumann demonstrates the love with which she turns rescue horses into circus stars |

 I have two rescue horses, including one called Scooby who was going to be shot because he was deemed un-ride-able and out of control.
 I’m a sucker for a sob story and I took him on with no idea that I’d even attempt to turn him into a stunt horse - I just wanted to save his life.
 But now I’ve got him in the show and he’s terribly sweet.